-held to the highest standard and demonstrate a deep-seated commitment to public service.
+In order to successfully represent the American people and carry out the expansive mission of your department, you and your staff should expect to be held to the highest standard and demonstrate a deep-seated commitment to public service.
 As a senior leader, you take an oath of office to uphold the Constitution and faithfully execute the duties of your office.

-Core values, such as stewardship of public trust and commitment to public good, underlie this oath and should guide your decision-making.2 Developed with the input of former CEOs, eminent academic scholars, military officers and former Cabinet secretaries, the Partnership's Public Service Leadership Model offers a new standard for effective federal leadership.
-It also helps translate your oath into practice through core values and critical competencies necessary to advance your department's priorities (Figure 2).3 These values will also influence how you build your leadership team, and your ability to focus your department and workforce to achieve its mission.
+Core values, such as stewardship of public trust and commitment to public good, underlie this oath and should guide your decision-making.2 These values are the core of the Partnership's Public Service Leadership Model that was developed with the input of former Cabinet secretaries, CEOs, eminent academic scholars and military generals.
+This model sets the standard for effective federal leadership.
+It also will help translate your oath into practice through core values and critical competencies necessary to advance your department's priorities (Figure 2).3 These values will also influence how you build your leadership team and your ability to focus your department and workforce to achieve its mission.